dgrundel/silence-is-golden/README.md

 silence-is-golden
 =================

 Quiet down WordPress.

-(Removes support for comments, trackbacks, and pingbacks.)
+Removes support for comments, trackbacks, and pingbacks from all post types.
+No GUI interface...yet.